SnowTalking/Snow-Flash-Tool/README.md

 A tool to flash roms various ways, (fastbootd and super imgs only at the moment)

 Requirements:

 Windows 64bit
-Android Phone with dynamic partitions
+Android Phone with an unlocked bootloader

 Notes: if you notice any bugs, freezes, unexpected problems.
 Report Back to me here or on telegram @SnowTalking OR join my group for discussions and releases!!!